min2ha/ukwa-site/content/target/57061/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: UK to be 'educated' about consequences, says Barnier

 The EU's Brexit negotiatorsaid he sees the process as an opportunity to "teach" the British people and others what leaving the single market means.
 Michel Barnier said: "There are extremely serious consequences of leaving the single market and it hasn't been explained to the British people."